sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 $string_utils:title_list(locations(me)) => "\"Butterknife Ballet\" Control Room FelElk, the one-person celestial birther \"Butterknife Ballet\", and Uncharted Space: Empty Space"
 ```

+If `stop` is in the locations found, it will stop before there and return the list (exclusive of the stop object).

+If the third argument is true, `stop` is assumed to be a PARENT.
+And if any of your locations are children of that parent, it stops there.

 **Function: `occupants`**